Kenyan doctors strike nationwide. Patients left unattended or turned away at public hospitals

 In 2017, doctors at Kenya's public hospitals held a 100-day strike — the longest ever held in the country — to demand better wages and for the government to restore the country's dilapidated public-health facilities.
 They also demanded continuous training of and hiring of doctors to address a severe shortage of health professionals.

-At the time, public doctors, who train for six years in university, earned a basic salary of $400-$850 a month, similar to some policemen who train for just six months.
+At the time, public doctors, who train for six years in university, earned a basic salary of $400-$850 a month, similar to some police officers who train for just six months.

 Follow AP’s Africa coverage at: https://apnews.com/hub/africa